U.S. Prosecutors Sue To Stop Nation's First Supervised Injection Site For Opioids

 "It is completely untested in terms of how federal law will apply to safe injection sites," Kreit says.
 "People will be watching this very closely — particularly in other cities that have expressed their intention of starting a safe injection site."

-Safehouse is a privately-run nonprofit that has the support of top city officials but will not be receiving any taxpayer funding.
+Safehouse is a privately run nonprofit that has the support of top city officials but will not be receiving any taxpayer funding.
 Planners say they aspire to open a facility in 2019, though, at least publicly, they have not committed to a more specific timeline.

 Philadelphia health officials estimate that opioid-related drug overdoses kill about three people a day in the city.
 The more than 1,100 people who died from an overdose last year is triple the murder rate.